 Key Stages 1 & 2 - Our PSHE curriculum follows the guidelines for PSHE, SMSC and elements of Citizenship.
-To monitor the appropriateness and most current material, the PSHE Assoc. approved resources are used in the main.
+To monitor the appropriateness and most current material, the PSHE Assoc. recommended resources are often used.

-Child and Maternal Health data for West Sussex is considered each year to ensure that we have identified and are responding to the particular health and wellbeing needs of the children in the context of our local area.
+Child and Maternal Health data for West Sussex is considered each year to ensure that we have identified and are responding to the particular health and wellbeing needs of the children within the context of our local area.

-Learning is planned using a thematic approach whereby children from Y1 to Y6 learn the same topic at the same time as one school.
-This spiral curriculum ensures that children's knowledge, skills and attributes develop and prior learning is revisited, reinforced and extended year on year.
+Learning is planned using a thematic approach whereby children from Years 1 to 6 learn the same topic at the same time as one school.
+This spiral curriculum ensures that children's knowledge, skills and attributes develop and that prior learning is revisited, reinforced and extended year on year.
 Schemes of work are regularly reviewed and updated to reflect current statutory guidance.